Munich City Museum

 Are there guided tours?

-The museum may offer guided tours.
-Check the official website for details on availability and how to book.
+The museum may offer guided tours, which can enhance your understanding of the exhibits.
+Check the official website for availability and scheduling.

 What’s the best time to visit?